-Both of these words began as descriptors, rather than epithets.
-Each one referred to a political party; Nazi is a shortened form of Nationalsozialist (the National Socialist German Workers’ Party), and fascist came from the Partito Nazionale Fascista (the National Fascist Party in Italy).
-The actions of each of these groups during the Second World War caused their names to become synonymous with ruthless authoritarianism and unparalleled brutality.
+Nazi is a shortened form of Nationalsozialist (the National Socialist German Worker Party), and fascist originally refers to Italy’s Partito Nazionale Fascista.
+(From the Italian fascio, meaning “group, association,” or literally, “bundle.”)
+The actions of these groups during WWII caused their names to become synonymous with “ruthless authoritarianism and unjust brutality.”

-In the relatively recent past Nazi (often spelled with a lowercase n), has been working its way into general language.
-One can see examples of supposed nazis modified by fitness, food, fashion, and so on.
-Perhaps the most common one recently is the grammar Nazi.
-The term for this curious creature dates back to at least 1991, when a member of a Usenet group (for younger readers out there, this is essentially an early online forum) entered the message “I’m a card carrying member of the Spelling and Grammar Nazis of America.”
+Over the course of recent decades, Nazi (often spelled with a lowercase n) has worked its way into everyday speech.
+We have fitness nazis, fashion nazis, or even–as with Seinfeld’s famous example–soup nazis.
+Grammar nazi dates back to at least 1991, when a member of a Usenet group entered the message “I’m a card carrying member of the Spelling and Grammar Nazis of America.”

-It must be said that many people find the modified use of these words (and especially that of Nazi) to be awkward at best, and extremely insensitive at worst.
-The destruction and cruelty associated with these words is so strong that in 2014, the New York Times reported that the Israeli parliament was working on a bill to make the act of calling someone a Nazi a crime; the offender could be jailed for up to six months, and fined as much as $29,000.
+It must be said that many people find the everyday use of these words (and especially that of Nazi) to be awkward at best and extremely insensitive at worst.
+The historical weight of those terms is so heavy that the New York Times reported in 2014 that the Israeli parliament was working on a bill to make calling someone a Nazi a crime.
+The offender could be jailed for up to six months, and fined as much as $29,000.
 So yes: sort of a big deal.